Aishwarya-Gharde/candidate-workbook/README.md

 * Typescript : 3.8.5

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using npm, install all the dependencies, node module is not commited here:

 ```
 $ cd ../candidate-workbook